-The bond purchase agreement is the contract between LCRA and the underwriters of the Bonds that establishes the terms of the sale and delivery of such bonds from LCRA to such underwriters.
-This agreement provides for the conditions for closing on the Bonds, including required legal opinions, and provides for certain limited events that may terminate LCRA's obligation to deliver and/or the underwriters' obligation to accept the Bonds at closing.
+A bond purchase agreement is the contract among LCRA, LCRA TSC and the underwriters of the Series of Bonds that establishes the terms of the sale and delivery of such Series of Bonds from LCRA and LCRA TSC to such underwriters.
+This agreement provides for the conditions for closing on the Series of Bonds, including required legal opinions, and provides for certain limited events that may terminate LCRA TSC's obligation to deliver and/or the underwriters' obligation to accept the Series of Bonds at closing.

-The paying agent/registrar agreement is the contract between LCRA and The Bank of New York Mellon Trust Company, N.A. setting forth the rights, duties and obligations of the two parties under which such bank will act as the paying agent and registrar for the Bonds.
-The bank will provide paying agent and transfer agent services, maintain registration books and facilitate providing certain notices for the Bonds, among other services.
+The paying agent/registrar agreement is the contract among LCRA, LCRA TSC and a company to be chosen at the discretion of LCRA, setting forth the rights, duties and obligations of the parties under which such bank will act as the paying agent and registrar for the particular Series of Bonds.
+The bank will provide paying agent and transfer agent services, maintain registration books, and facilitate providing certain notices for the Series of Bonds, among other services.

-The official statement is the document that provides disclosure to prospective investors regarding the terms of the bonds, security, risk factors and financing and operating information of LCRA.
+A preliminary and final official statement is the document that provides disclosure to prospective investors regarding the terms of a Series of Bonds, security, risk factors, and financing and operating information of LCRA TSC.